cyrraz/plothist/docs/usage/installation.rst

 Prerequisite
 ============

-You need version 3.7 (or a more recent version) of Python3.
-You can check your version of Python with:
+You need version 3.7 (or a more recent version) of Python 3.
+You can check your version of Python 3 with:

 .. code-block:: bash